 Pradaxa side effects have been linked to an increased risk of internal bleeding and stroke.
 We are working with some of the leading Pradaxa lawyers in the United States.
-A claim and/or Pradaxa lawsuit can be filed on your behalf and there is no fee until you receive an award or a Pradaxa settlement.
-Contact us for a free consultation online or toll free at 1-800-992-6878.
+A claim and/or Pradaxa lawsuit can be filed on your behalf and there is no fee until you receive an award or settlement.
+Contact us for a free consultation online or call us toll free at 1-800-992-6878.

 Pradaxa Side Effects

 Manufactured by Boehringer Ingelheim, Pradaxa was approved by the FDA in October 2010 and released on the market shortly after.
-Though Pradaxa was heavily marketed to be superior and more convenient than the traditional medication, Warfarin, the extreme number of severe side effects resulting from Pradaxa use has many people questioning whether Pradaxa should be recalled.
+Though this drug was heavily marketed to be superior and more convenient than the traditional medication, Warfarin, the extreme number of severe side effects resulting from it use has caused many to question whether it should be recalled.

-Though many side effects, such as heart attacks, strokes, and acute renal failure, have been linked to Pradaxa, the most prevalent Pradaxa side effect is internal bleeding/hemorrhaging.
-Though Pradaxa is proclaimed to be superior to Warfarin, Warfarin has far fewer reports of adverse effects and has an antidote to stop the bleeding.
-While Warfarin-related bleeding may be stopped with the use of Vitamin K, Pradaxa bleeding has no antidote.
+Though many side effects of Pradaxa are heart attacks, strokes, and acute renal failure, the most common side effect is internal bleeding/hemorrhaging.
+Though the drug is proclaimed to be superior to Warfarin, Warfarin has far fewer reports of adverse effects and has an antidote to stop any internal bleeding it may cause.
+While Warfarin-related bleeding may be stopped with the use of Vitamin K, bleeding caused by this blood thinning medication has no antidote.
 This may explain why the FDA received more adverse event reports from Pradaxa use than any other drug in 2011.
-A large percentage of these reports, including over 540 deaths, were related to Pradaxa bleeding.
+A large percentage of these reports, including over 540 deaths, were related to internal bleeding.

 - Frequent nosebleeds